 Watch out for sweeteners

-Additionally, some artificial sweeteners used in low-calorie or sugar-free ice creams, such as sorbitol and mannitol, are known polyols and can trigger gastrointestinal distress in sensitive individuals.
+Additionally, some artificial sweeteners used in low-calorie or sugar-free ice creams, such as sorbitol and mannitol, are known polyols.
+These are high FODMAP sugar alcohols and can trigger gastrointestinal distress in some people with a sensitive digestion.

 Ice cream flavourings could trigger IBS